Refinancing Student Loans to Go Back to SchoolOctober 16, 2019

 For example, many graduates considering a student loan refinance in order to go back to school don’t know that there is no federal student loan refinancing program.
 Both private and federal student loans can be refinanced with a private lender, but neither federal nor private loans can be refinanced into new federal loans.
 What you started with is what you get when it comes to your federal student loan – unless you refinance with a private lender.
 Federal student loan rates are set by the US congress and mandated by law – you can’t get a better deal or any rate concessions the way you might be able to do with a private lender.

 Another big factor when it comes to deciding on a student loan refinance is your personal financial situation.
 While this is often the first question that graduates looking at a student loan refinance ask themselves, it should be asked again – can you afford new student loans to go back to school, even if you get the refinancing terms and rates you want for your current student loans?
-Learn about the signs that it’s time to refinance your student loans.
+Learn about when student loan refinancing is a good idea.

 Which is Right for You?